How to withdraw

 { "bytecode": [ { "to": "0x794a61358D6845594F94dc1DB02A252b5b4814aD", "value": "0", "data": "0xe8eda9df0000000000000000000000003c499c542cef5e3811e1192ce70d8cc03d5c33590000000000000000000000000000000000000000000000000de0b6b3a76400000000000000000000000000000000000000000000000000000000000000000001" } ] }

-Our API returns the transaction data as an object containing to
+Our API returns the transaction data as an object containing to, value, and data fields.

 B) Protocol-Agnostic Approach (Less Explicit)